techno-tim/techno-tim.github.io/_posts/2023-02-18-pikvm-at-scale.md

 ## Wake on LAN

-If you're having issues with Wak on LAN, see [The Ultimate Guide to Wake on LAN for Windows, MacOS, and Linux](/posts/wake-on-lan)
+If you're having issues with Wake on LAN, see [The Ultimate Guide to Wake on LAN for Windows, MacOS, and Linux](/posts/wake-on-lan)

 ## Links